QUVA-Lab/init-eqprop/README.md

 # Code for Initialized Equilibrium Propagation for Backprop-Free Training

-To set up this repo:
+To set up this repo, within an environment with Python 3.6+, go:

 ```
 git clone https://github.com/quva-lab/init-eqprop.git